H-Ambrose/NTable/README.md

 The annotation files follows the format of YOLO, [x, y, w, h] determines a bounding box, (x, y) is the coordinate of the center of the bounding box, w and h is the normalized width and height of the bounding box, where w is the width of the bbox divided by the width of the image,  h is the height of the bbox divided by the height of the image.

 ## Add new images
 We provide the code to add new images into NTable.
-Here are the steps to enlarge NTable: emsp;&emsp; 1.
-Use [Labelme](https://github.com/wkentaro/labelme) to annotate the images, it will generate a json file for every image. emsp;&emsp; 2.
-Put the images and annotations into ./orimage emsp;&emsp; 3.
-Run anno_aug.py, it will separately append the original images, the augmented images and the corresponding annotations into ./NTable-ori and ./NTable-cam
+Here are the steps to enlarge NTable:
+1. Use [Labelme](https://github.com/wkentaro/labelme) to annotate the images, it will generate a json file for every image.
+2. Put the images and annotations into ./orimage
+3. Run anno_aug.py, it will separately append the original images, the augmented images and the corresponding annotations into ./NTable-ori and ./NTable-cam

 ## Examples